aspnet/Blazor.Docs/docs/components/component-libraries.md

 [!INCLUDE[](~/includes/blazor-preview-notice.md)]

-## Component libraries

-Components may be included from external libraries, which can be:
+Blazor components can be shared in component libraries across projects.
+Components can be included from:

 * Another project in the solution.
 * A NuGet package.